Leader – Guide – Ranger – Philosopher and Statesman – Friend of the Earth and all her Children

 Thank you for arriving at the Grey Lee Net.
 I hope this will be a useful affiliation.
 Please stay tuned to my regular missives on the blog.
 Also note and join my many connections on my “Links” page – I like to support and promote my friends’ and associates’ businesses and efforts.
 I have many years of experience helping my businesses and organizations embrace sustainability and eco-efficiency.

-I am the Executive Director of the U.S. Green Building Council´s Massachusetts Chapter.
-I provide guidance to cultivate the community and industry of green building and sustainable design professionals in Massachusetts.
-We provide educational and credentialing services to LEED professionals (AP´s and GA´s as well as prospects); we host a wide variety of networking events, esp. with our Emerging Professionals of MA arm; and we advocate for green building (and in particular LEED specific) building regulations at the state and local level.
-There are over 6000 LEED AP´s in the state and we want to grow the collective power of this group (and allies) to change the built environment.
-Part of our mission is to see that everyone in our state will be working, playing and living in general in green buildings within a generation!
+I served as the Executive Director of the U.S. Green Building Council´s Massachusetts Chapter from 2012 to 2017.
+I provided guidance to cultivate the community and industry of green building and sustainable design professionals in Massachusetts.
+The organization provides educational and credentialing services to LEED professionals (AP´s and GA´s as well as prospects); and hosts a wide variety of networking events, esp. with the Emerging Professionals of MA arm; and advocates for green building (and in particular LEED specific) building regulations at the state and local level.
+There are over 6000 LEED AP´s in the state and USGBC MA wants to grow the collective power of this group (and allies) to change the built environment.
+Part of the mission is to see that everyone in Massachusetts will be working, playing and living in green buildings within a generation!

 One of my previous projects was serving as the Sustainability Manager at the Castle Square Apartments community in Boston’s South End.
 This is a 1500 resident affordable housing community with a 80% cantonese speaking population.
 The complex had recently undergone a prize-winning deep energy retrofit, dramatically changing the energy profile of each apartment.
 I have designed and implemented a comprehensive training and education program, and facilitated related initiatives leading to increased participation in energy efficiency and sustainability activities.